Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

 \section{Monte Carlo simulation}

 In this section, the results from two Monte Carlo simulation studies are presented.
-In the first study, we evaluate the performance of the ML estimates, model selection criteria and residuals.
-In the second study, we evaluate the performances of the statistical tests.
+In the first study, we evaluate the performances of the EM algorithm for ML estimation and residuals.
+In the second study, we evaluate the performances of the aforementioned statistical tests.
 The simulations were performed using the \texttt{R} software; see \cite{rteam:20}.
 The simulation scenario considers sample size $n = \{50, 100, 200\}$ and quantiles $q =\{0.25, 0.5, 0.75\}$, with a logarithmic link function for $Q_i$, and 5,000 Monte Carlo replications.